This post may contain affiliate links. Please read our disclosure policy.

 With how much time I spend in my kitchen, you better believe I love an excellent time-saving hack.
 I’ve already shared methods for garlic paste, turmeric paste, and recently 2-minute almond milk cubes.
 Now it’s the turn to share how to make ginger paste – the perfect pre-prepped replacement for freshly minced ginger in all your recipes.

-Okay, yes, it’s not like preparing ginger for each recipe takes half an hour a pop – but peeling and mincing this knobbly root isn’t my favorite task (especially multiple times a week!), whereas making ginger paste takes just minutes, and you can have enough for months to come.
+Okay, yes, it’s not like preparing ginger for each recipe takes half an hour a pop – but having to peel ginger and mince this knobbly root isn’t my favorite task (especially multiple times a week!), whereas making ginger paste takes just minutes, and you can have enough for months to come.

 More so, making it at home is often cheaper than buying it from stores; it’s fresher, with a better flavor (really!), and contains no preservatives or unwanted extras.
 There are no downsides, in my opinion!